About Removable Dental Prosthetics

 - Restorative structures

-These devices are often more affordable and convenient than permanently fixed structures and offer nearly the same support and reliability.
+These devices are often more affordable and convenient than permanent fixed structures, and offer nearly the same support and reliability.
 Removable dental prostheses are easier to clean and service, and can be constructed and implanted more quickly than permanent prosthetic devices.
-The benefits of removable versus permanent devices should be discussed with a dentist or prosthodontist prior to treatment.

 Some patients may not be eligible for fixed dental prostheses because they lack sufficient bone and tissue to support them.
 Many of these people can restore their smiles using removable devices.